 Not all saddlery is made of leather these days, bridles can be made from nylon webbing while saddles can be made from synthetic materials.
 If this is the case then the cleaning process is slightly different but still just as important.

-Bridles made from webbing can easily be washed in a bucket of warm soapy water but you must make sure you get all of the soap out afterwards.
-If you leave soap in the it’ll make the material much tougher and will uncomfortable for your horse.
+Bridles made from webbing can easily be washed in a bucket of warm soapy water but you must make sure you get all of the soap out afterward.
+If you leave the soap in it’ll make the material much tougher and will uncomfortable for your horse.